RATES OF RETURN : UNDERSTAND, MEASURE AND COMPARE

 - ACCRUED interest :

 - Accrued interest is acknowledged as payable, eventually, but not yet booked (posted to your account).
 For example with credit cards, the interest expense for each day is calculated individually.
 Only at month end are they added together and posted to your account.
 The total accrued up to any mid-month date does not affect the calculation of interest for subsequent days.
 I.e. it has only accrued, not compounded.

 Bank accounts and credit cards post all the daily accruals for the month, at the month end.
 Only then does it compound.
 With bonds, the accruals keep adding up for 6-months, until they equal the interest payment due.
 When buying a bond or debenture, you pay the transaction price plus the portion of the next interest payment that has accrued since the bond's last payment.

 - TO COMPOUND (verb) :

-- Some investments have interest that compounds.
+- Most investments have profits that compound.
 E.g. a mortgage's interest compounds.
-It means that any unpaid interest that is due, but not paid, is added to the balance of the principal ... so the subsequent interest is calculated on the now-bigger balance.
-Of course if the mortgage payment is received, nothing compounds.
+That means that any unpaid interest that is due at month end, but not paid, is added to the balance of the debt ... so the subsequent interest is calculated on the now-bigger principal.
+If the mortgage payment is received, nothing is added to the principal.

 Compounding reflects an activity that is factual (true or not).
 For example: Preferred shares have their attributes defined by the prospectus.
 The prospectus will state (e.g.) that the dividends are cumulative (accrue if unpaid), but none say that unpaid dividends compound (unpaid dividends never earn interest to compensate for their being paid late).